Institute of Mathematical Statistics

-The Institute of Mathematical Statistics (IMS) is an international professional and scholarly society devoted to the development, dissemination, and application of statistics and probability.
+The Institute of Mathematical Statistics (IMS) is a professional organization for statistics and probability, headquartered in Shaker Heights, Ohio, United States.

 The Institute currently has about 4,000 members in all parts of the world.
 Beginning in 2005, the institute started offering joint membership with the Bernoulli Society for Mathematical Statistics and Probability as well as with the International Statistical Institute.
 The Institute was founded in 1935 with Harry C. Carver and Henry L. Rietz as its two most important supporters.
 The institute publishes a variety of journals, and holds several international conference every year.